linode/developers/CONTRIBUTING.md

 		gulp dev

 	This task will build the theme and start a development server with hot-reloading.
 The default address is localhost:1313/docs.
 While this server is running, any style or layout changes will be automatically updated in the browser.

-	{{< note >}}
-`gulp dev` runs the `build` task as part of its pipeline.
+Keep in mind that`gulp dev` runs the `build` task as part of its pipeline.
 As a result, starting the development server will also change the linode/docs repo as a side effect.
-{{< /note >}}

 3. Publish the hercules repo: